brikyland/briky-smart-contract/docs/Contracts/lend/interfaces/IAssetMortgageToken.md

 List a new mortgage with asset tokens as collateral.

-Name        Description
+{% hint style="info" %}

-_Approval must be granted for this contract to secure the collateral before borrowing._
+Approval must be granted for this contract to secure the collateral before borrowing.
+{% endhint %}

-#### Parameters
+### Parameters

 | Name | Type | Description |
 | ---- | ---- | ----------- |